fedoranimus/todoist-api/source/includes/_sharing.md

 Argument | Description
 -------- | -----------
-project_id | The project to be shared. email | The user email with whom to share the project.
+project_id | The project to be shared (a unique number or temp id). email | The user email with whom to share the project (a string value representing a valid email address).

 ### Optional arguments

 Argument | Description
 -------- | -----------
-message | A message to be sent to the user.
+message | A message to be sent to the user (a string value).

 ## Delete a collaborator